-Recently, you have registered for the Master Public Administration (MPA).
-If you meet the entry and admission requirements before 1 September 2020, you are welcome to join the welcome meeting for new MPA students on Friday 28 August 2020 at Wijnhaven.
+We organise an online welcome meeting for our new MPA students on Friday 29 January 2021.
 During this meeting, you will become acquainted with the overall programme and your specialisation.
-Because of the corona measures, we will hold a separate meeting for each of the specialisations.
 The specialisation coordinator, study advisor and student mentor will provide you with essential information, from course overviews and thesis to career services and extracurricular activities.

-09.00 – 10.00 Welcome by Prof. Olaf van Vliet, specialisation coordinator of E&G, and Charlotte Rosalie, study
+10:00– 11.00 Welcome by Prof. Olaf van Vliet, specialisation coordinator of E&G, and Jolanda den Heijer, study advisor

-13.00 – 14.00 Welcome by Dr. Joris van der Voet, specialisation coordinator of PML, and Charlotte Rosalie,
+13:00– 14.00 Welcome by Dr. Joris van der Voet, specialisation coordinator of PML, and Jolanda den Heijer, study advisor

 You can find the weblinks to the schedules, uSis and Brightspace here and in the right-side column in the Prospectus.
 Please find (other) practical information on Getting started! and Information for new students.

 Ms. Charlotte Rosalie, MA